MuhammadUsmani9999999/naca0012-urans-hysteresis/README.md

 ## Known Limitations

-- **Far-field domain extent**: The domain extends 10–20c from the aerofoil, below the 50–500c best-practice recommendation.
-This may introduce blockage effects at high angles of attack.
+### Far-Field Domain Extent (Critical)

+The domain extends only 10–20c from the aerofoil, well below the 50–500c best-practice recommendation (Menter and Lechner, 2021; NASA TMR).
+At α = 20°, the effective blockage ratio is d/H ≈ sin(20°)/20 ≈ 1.7%, which is non-negligible.
+This blockage artificially accelerates flow around the aerofoil, potentially overpredicting lift and raising the shedding frequency.
+The limited downstream extent (13c) may also reflect pressure disturbances back to the aerofoil.
+A domain-sensitivity study would quantify this error; until then, post-stall results should be treated with additional caution.

+### 2D Assumption

-- **2D assumption**: Post-stall C_L is overpredicted by 10–25% and C_D by 20–50% compared to experiment (Ladson, 1988).
-Real deep-stall flow has three-dimensional stall cells absent from 2D simulations.
+Post-stall C_L is overpredicted by 10–25% and C_D by 20–50% compared to experiment (Ladson, 1988).
+Real deep-stall flow has three-dimensional stall cells (spacing ~1.4–1.8c) absent from 2D simulations.
+Vortex shedding is artificially coherent and narrowband.
+See `docs/fidelity_expectations.md` for the full accuracy table.

+### Post-Stall Static Sweep Values

-- **Post-stall oscillation**: At α ≥ 19° (static sweep), the steady solver cannot converge — values are snapshots of an inherently unsteady solution.
-The pre-stall region (0–18°) is where trustworthy quantitative comparison lives.
+At α ≥ 19° (static sweep), the steady solver cannot converge — values are snapshots of an inherently unsteady solution, not time-averaged quantities.
+The pre-stall region (0–18°) is where trustworthy quantitative comparison with experiment and with the transient results is valid.

+### Quasi-Steady Regime

-- **Quasi-steady regime**: The 2°/s pitch rate (k ≈ 0.0002) is firmly in the quasi-steady regime.
-Any hysteresis observed is bifurcation hysteresis, not dynamic stall.
+The 2°/s pitch rate (k ≈ 0.0002) is firmly in the quasi-steady regime.
+Any hysteresis observed is bifurcation hysteresis (path-dependent attractor switching), not classical dynamic stall.
+See the reduced-frequency verification in the static sweep log for the full derivation.

+### GCI at α = 0° Only

+The grid convergence study was performed exclusively at α = 0° (attached flow).
+Mesh sensitivity is typically greater in deep stall.
+The GCI result of < 0.5% applies to attached-flow conditions; post-stall grid sensitivity has not been formally quantified.

 ---